servo/servo.org/_posts/2026-03-31-february-in-servo.md

 - the [**canonicalize whitespace**](https://w3c.github.io/editing/docs/execCommand/#canonicalize-whitespace) algorithm – this is used by the ‘delete’, ‘forwardDelete’, and ‘insertText’ commands (@TimvdLippe, #42704)
 - **contentEditable** on **HTMLElement** – for execCommand() only, excluding any support for interactive editing (@TimvdLippe, #42633, #42734)

+## servoshell

+servoshell now has a **servo:config** page (@arihant2math, #40324), allowing you to set any of Servo’s preferences, including internal prefs.
+This is much like about:config in Firefox.
+Note that preference changes are not yet persistent, and not all prefs take effect when changed at runtime.

+You can now **press F5** to **reload the page** in servoshell (@Narfinger, #42538), in addition to pressing Ctrl+R or ⌘R.

+We’ve fixed a regression where the caret stopped being visible in the location bar (@mrobinson, #42470).

 ## Embedding API

 Servo is now easier to **build offline**, using the complete source tarball included in each release (@jschwe, #42852).